danielmackay/dotnet-domain-driven-design/README.md

 - If you have a massive Aggregate root, but just need to update a simple property on one of the entities, you will need to load the whole aggregate root.
 This could be a performance issue.
 - Some interfaces need to be pushed to the domain layer
 - IMHO the repository interface remains in the application, NOT the domain as this is a persistence concern.
 The domain should not be concerned with persistence.
+- IMHO we should not have separate domain entities and data models.
+We can keep the domain entities as they are, but we can use EF to configure the persistence.
+This saves on a lot of double handling.